 I could tell a half-lie right now and say that I was raised Baptist, but the real truth is that I wasn’t really raised anything and don’t remember us going to church very much at all.
 Coming from a working-class to lower-middle-class family, my mother had been raised Baptist and my father Methodist.
 My only solid recollections of Normandale Baptist Church, where we were members and sporadic attendees when I was a child, are of dreading being sent to Vacation Bible School in the summers – something my mother still razzes me about – and of coloring pictures of Biblical scenes in Sunday School while my mother and grandmother were in “big church” in the sanctuary.
 Probably about fifteen years ago, Normandale Baptist shut down and later sold the building to a black congregation.
 I have no idea why, we had stopped going at all by then.
 Not too many years ago, driving by there, I noticed that the new occupants had put window-unit air conditioners through the stained glass windows.

-I don’t remember much about that Baptist church where we spent a little bit of time in the late 1970s and early 1980s, but for some reason I do have a distinct memory about the preacher, Dr. Earl Hall, whose clean-shaven face, Brylcreem hairdo and horn-rimmed glasses belied his roots in an earlier era.
+I don’t remember much about that Baptist church where we spent a little bit of time in the late 1970s and early 1980s, but for some reason I do have a distinct memory about the preacher, Dr. Earl Hall, whose clean-shaven face, Brylcreem hairdo, and horn-rimmed glasses revealed his roots in an earlier era.
 I took a few minutes not too long ago to look him up, to see where he might be today, and found an article about him that ran about a year ago in The Alabama Baptist.
 In it, the now-nonagenarian Dr. Hall recalled his time at Normandale Baptist, from 1961 to 1986, including “leading the congregation through the turmoil of the civil rights movement,” a congregation of “people who were [at first] dead-set against allowing black men and women to worship in the church.”
 The article quotes him as saying:

 “It was my privilege to be able to lead Normandale Baptist Church to accept the black race into our membership before I left that church,” he said.
 “We put it on our church [books] that any person who desires to worship and fellowship is welcome in our church.”